 If you are reading this, it means you still have time to make certain you won’t go to hell.
 But please don’t wait another minute.

 Why go to hell when you don’t have to?
 If you’ve never placed your faith in Jesus for salvation, you are heading for hell: the place many don’t want to talk about.
 Unfortunately, choosing to not talk about it will not change the truth; what the Bible says is what will happen.
 So if you’re not sure you’ll go to heaven when you die, please stop whatever you are doing and ask God to forgive your sins and save you through Jesus Christ His Son.
-If at the end of life on earth you discover there is no hell (which there is), you’ll have nothing to lose.
+If at the end of your earthly life, you discover that there is no hell (which there is), you’ll have nothing to lose.
 As the old adage goes, “Better safe than sorry.”
-In Jesus’ prayer for believers, He said, “This is the way to have eternal life—to know you, the only true God, and Jesus Christ the one you sent to earth” (John 17:3 NLT).
+In Jesus’ prayer for believers, He said, “This is the way to have eternal life—to know you, the only true God, and Jesus Christ the one you sent to earth” (John 17:3 NIV).

 Those who put their faith in Jesus are given the assurance of forgiveness.
 “There is no judgment against anyone who believes in him” (John 3:18 NLT).
 Also, “So now there is no condemnation for those who belong to Christ Jesus” (Romans 8:1 NLT), and “I am writing to you who are God’s children because your sins have been forgiven through Jesus” (1 John 2:12 NLT).
 The Bible also assures believers that their names are written in the Lamb’s (Jesus’) Book of Life (see Luke 10:20; Hebrews 12:23; Revelation 20:15, 21:27).